“Miss Show Business? Who else but Judy Garland?”

 – “Picturegoer” magazine, 1955

 May 26, 1937: “The Hollywood Reporter” announced that Judy would star in the film The Ugly Duckling.
 The film was later renamed Everybody Sing after briefly being titled Swing Fever.
-Production wouldn’t start until August 1937.
+Production didn’t start until August 1937.

 May 26, 1940: Judy appeared on the joint 60-minute CBS/NBC Radio show “Red Cross War Fund Program” and sang “Over The Rainbow.”
 No recording of this program is known to exist.

 May 26, 1942: MGM recording session for For Me And My Gal.
-Judy and Gene Kelly pre-recorded the “YMCA Montage” which included “It’s A Long Way To Tipperary”; “Pack Up Your Troubles”; and “Don’t Bite The Hand That’s Feeding You.”
-They also pre-recorded their duet of “When You Wore A Tulip” which is “Scene No. 2046 – Vaudeville Montage part 1” noted on the Daily Music Report shown above (only Take 9 was printed).
+Judy and her co-star Gene Kelly pre-recorded the “YMCA Montage” which included “It’s A Long Way To Tipperary”; “Pack Up Your Troubles”; and “Don’t Bite The Hand That’s Feeding You.”
+They also pre-recorded their duet of “When You Wore A Tulip” which is “Scene No. 2046 – Vaudeville Montage part 1” noted on the Daily Music Report shown here (only Take 9 was printed).

 It’s been previously (and incorrectly) noted that “Smiles” was recorded on this date when in fact it was recorded on June 25, 1942.